Lorcaserin

-Lorcaserin, marketed under the brand name Belviq was a weight-loss drug developed by Arena Pharmaceuticals.
-It reduces appetite by activating a type of serotonin receptor known as the 5-HT2C receptor in a region of the brain called the hypothalamus, which is known to control appetite.
+Lorcaserin, marketed under the brand name Belviq, was a weight-loss drug developed by Arena Pharmaceuticals.
+It reduces appetite by activating serotonin receptor the 5-HT2C receptor in the hypothalamus, a region of the brain which is known to control appetite.
 It was approved in 2012, and in 2020, it was removed from the market in the United States due to an increased risk of cancer detected in users of Belviq.

 Medical uses

 Lorcaserin was used long term for weight loss in those who are obese.